Jane is attacked and runs for home.

 * * * * *

-"Have you still got them four stink bombs?"
+"Have you still got them four stink bombs, Terry?"
 Brian asked.

 "I hope it's not bananas again.
 We've still got four bunches dossed up over at the bottle washers."
-Terry kept look out while Brian went to the rear of the lorry and forced up the tarpaulin sheet.
+I kept look out while Brian went to the rear of the lorry and forced up the tarpaulin sheet.
 "Oranges, it's full of oranges.
 Bloody big ones an'all."
 There was a large crack as he snapped one of the wooden crates.
-The boys did up their jackets, tucked them in their jeans and then filled them with Jaffa's before casually walking off.
+We did up our jackets, tucked them in our jeans and then filled them with Jaffa's before casually walking off.

-"We'd best doss these at the bottle washers," Terry said.
+"We'd best doss these at the bottle washers as well," I said.
 "My ole man will have a fit if I go home with a dozen oranges in me coat."

-They arrived at the bottle washers, climbed over the wall and made their way through some bushes to an old disused railway toilet block and climbed into their hideout in the roof space.
+We soon arrived at the bottle washers, climbed over the wall and made our way through some bushes to an old disused railway toilet block and climbed into our hideout in the roof space.
 Brian looked at his watch.
 "The men will be at dinner over at the pub.
 We might as well have a quick look an' see if we can find some lemonade bottles."
-Occasionally they would find some deposit bottles amongst the wine bottles, but they were rare and usually kept inside the building.
-They walked from the bushes into the yard and searched about for a while.
+Occasionally we would find some deposit bottles amongst the wine bottles, but they were rare and usually kept inside the building.
+We walked from the bushes into the yard eating bananas and searched about for a while.
 "They're all crap," Brian said.

-Terry spotted a wooden crate by the building and dashed over to it.
-"Tizer bottles, a dozen Tizer bottles," he shouted.
-They took the crate to the wall and Terry passed it down to Brian and they set of to the corner off-licence near where Terry lived.
-There was a loud single ring as they opened the off-licence door and they walked in and put the crate on the counter.
+I spotted a wooden crate by the building and dashed over to it.
+"Tizer bottles, a dozen Tizer bottles," I shouted.
+We took the crate to the wall and I passed it down to Brian and we set of to the corner off-licence near to where I lived.
+There was a loud single ring as we opened the off-licence door and we walked in and put the crate on the counter.

-The man walked from the back room and looked at the bottles, but he knew the boys well and showed no sign of surprise.
+The man walked from the back room and looked at the crate of bottles, but he knew us well and showed no sign of surprise.
 "Hello boys, been over the wall again?"